matt793/SearchGitPS/README.md

 # SearchGitPS
-Search for any Git-repository from your Windows PowerShell terminal, and SearchGitPS will find anything on GitHub, give you the information of repo, and clone a repo: while staying in your terminal.
+Search for any Git-repository from your Windows PowerShell terminal, and SearchGitPS will find anything on GitHub matching the search.
+SearchGitPS will give you the information of repo, and give you options for installing a repo, while staying in your terminal.